SwoopGT/Steam-Games-Recommender-System-using-Apple-Turicreate/README.md

 </br>

 ##### 5.7.1 Convert into SFrame
-The optimized dataset is again converted in to a SFrame.
+The optimized dataset is converted to a SFrame.

 </br>